-areas include Hiroshima, the Sanriku Coast, and Hokkaido, with varying seasons ranging from fall to early spring.
+areas include Hiroshima, the Sanriku Coast, and Hokkaido, with varying production seasons ranging from fall to early spring.

 There are two main types of oysters in Japan: rock oysters and Pacific oysters.